 It’s a networking philosophy that improves an organisation’s ability to take advantage of the capabilities of flexible and scalable cloud technologies and gather data from internet-connected – or IoT devices – right at the very edges of their networks.
 It is often coupled with 5G connectivity – which improves application performance and allows massive amounts of data to be processed in real-time at any location.

 Australian technology executives gathered in Sydney recently to discuss the problems edge computing is solving for their organisations, the challenges in deploying the technology, and its most powerful use cases.
-The discussion was sponsored by Lenovo.
+The discussion was sponsored by Intel and Lenovo.

 Nathan Knight, managing director at Lenovo A/NZ’s infrastructure solutions group, says the common logistical challenges organisations face when deploying edge computing solutions are around network connectivity, security, update management and ‘cost to value.’

 He says network connectivity can normally be addressed by using SD-WAN software that combines low-cost internet links to provide resilience and speed.
 The various security risks can be reduced by moving the security from physical to an identity/location-based policy-based system, which is administered from multi-cloud infrastructure.